 There are many people around the country who retrain racehorses and RoR has compiled a list of professional retrainers recommended by racehorse trainers.

-Please be advised that RoR does not endorse or recommend any retrainer over and above another.
+Please be advised that RoR does not endorse or recommend any retrainer.
 Equine charities also retrain and rehome former racehorses straight out of racing.

 Fred and Rowena Cook, Equine Management and Training